facebookresearch/Mephisto/packages/mephisto-task/README.md

 ### `isLoading`

-Essentially a proxy for `agentId === null && taskConfig === null`.

-A boolean flag to be used to render a loading state while a task is handshaking with the Mephisto backend and initializing.
+A boolean flag to be used to render a loading state while a task is handshaking with the server backend and initializing.
+Once the initialTaskData is loaded, this will be set to `true`.

 ### `previewHtml`